Header Image

 PARTICIPATION FEES & REGISTRATION

-The registrations will be open between 22 January and 30 April 2025.
+The registrations to the course will be open between 15 October and 15 December 2025.
 Early-bird discounts apply.

 The registration fees include: